• Skip to primary navigation

 And I’m not the only one who’s excitedly shared northern lights photos from places that rarely get glimpses of them – you’ll see plenty of photos out there of the northern lights dancing over famous locations in southern Norway, but know that that is not the norm.

-So head north!
-Because yes, if you want to see the northern lights, Norway is a good place to visit, but only if you’re far enough North.
 If you want a good chance of seeing the northern lights, you’ll want to go at least as far north as Bodø, and heading all the way up to Tromsø or Alta would give you even better chances.

 Also, be aware that the Arctic Circle is quite a long journey from Oslo or Bergen – Bodø is a 16+ hour drive from Oslo or a 19-hour train ride.
-So if you’re on a tight schedule but have your heart set on seeing the aurora borealis in Norway it might be best to fly!
+So if you’re on a tight schedule but have your heart set on seeing the aurora borealis in Norway it is best to fly!

 Visiting for too short a time